-Residents who are required to temporarily relocate to permit rehabilitation of their units must be provided with:

-- 1. Written notice of the dates and duration of the temporary relocation at least 30 days prior. - 2.
-Information on alternative housing available. - 3.
+- 1. Temporary Relocation: Residents who are required to temporarily relocate to permit rehabilitation of their units must be provided with: - -a.Written notice of the dates and duration of the temporary relocation at least 30 days prior; - -.b.
+Information on alternative housing available; and - -c.
 Reimbursement for all reasonable out-of pocket expenses, including the cost of moving to and from the temporary housing and any increase in monthly rent/utilities costs, upon presentation of acceptable receipts.

-Refer to the Public Housing Policies and Procedures Manual, Relocation of Residents due to Modernization, page 2.106, for detailed procedures.
+Refer to the Public Housing Policies and Procedures Manual, Relocation of Residents Due to Modernization for detailed procedures.